-4. Provides a change of pace.
+4. Writing Longhand Provides a Change of Pace

 Something about the near illegibility of my handwriting seems to break down my need for perfection.
 Instead of toiling over word choice, I’m able to dash down my thoughts as quickly as they come to me.
 I find this particularly vital in the early creative stages.

 6. Writing Longhand Frees You From Distractions

 Writing longhand physically removes you from the computer and all its distractions, including the siren song of the Internet.

 7. Writing Longhand Allows Editing During Transcription

 The necessity of transcribing our notes onto the computer allows us the opportunity to apply a critical eye to what we’ve written, once the first rush of creativity is past.